GetPageSpeed/nginx-extras-docs/docs/guides/cpanel-cache-purge.md

     ---

-    Cache is purged automatically when you edit posts, pages, or comments
+    Cache is purged automatically when you edit posts, pages, or comments—no manual intervention needed

+-   :material-target:{ .lg .middle } **Surgical Precision**

+    ---

+    Only the changed page is purged—your entire site stays cached and blazing fast

 -   :material-shield-check:{ .lg .middle } **Multi-Tenant Safe**